OtaTran241/NLP_Toolkit/README.md

    - Optimized for multi-core, enabling faster processing of large text datasets.

 2. **Batch Processing for Scalability**
-   - Both `Tokenizer` and `Bag-of-Words` implementations are optimized to process batches of text data in parallel.
+   - `Tokenizer (bacthEncoder and bacthDecoder)`, `Bag-of-Words` and `Embeddings` implementations are optimized to process batches of text data in parallel.

 3. **Custom Embeddings**
    - Generates random embeddings with configurable dimensions to simulate vector space models.